-Advanced features enable you to manage prevailing-wage, union benefits, and qualified benefit plans.
+You can use advanced features to manage prevailing-wage, union benefits, and qualified benefit plans.
 You can set up a benefit system and assign it to a paygroup.
 For example, you can set variable-rate payroll to override basic employee calculations as well as calculate rates and benefits only for the assigned localities or specific unions.